SuperOfficeDocs/superoffice-docs/docs/document/cloud/configure.md

 # Configure - Cloud Office document handling

+The Office365 and G Suite Integration app integrate the Office365 SharePoint’s and Google Drive's document management features with CRM Online so that you can create, store, and find your documents within SuperOffice, and enjoy the benefits of both SuperOffice and Office365 or G Suite services all in one place.

+Simply sign in to SuperOffice using your Office365 or Google login details and then open, edit and store documents in Office365 SharePoint or G Suite directly from SuperOffice.

+To start using the Integration, setup consists of 2 steps:

+1) How to setup [Office365][3] or [G Suite][2] to integrate to CRM Online

+2) How to configure the document templates for use, is documented in this article.

 In standard CRM Online, all templates are stored in CRM Online storage ("SO Archive") and are set to save the files users create also in CRM Online storage ("SO Archive").

 Even with the integration set up - you may still use "SO Archive" for your templates and documents - but then without the benefits of Office365 or G Suite services.

 > [!NOTE]
-> There is one selection for where to store the template: **Store template in** and one selection for where to store the file created based on this template: **Document stored in**.<br/>For most users, the important choice is **Document stored in**, because this is the criteria for where the document is created, and how it is opened (Word Online / Google Drive).
+> There is one selection for where to store the template: **Store template in:** and one selection for where to store the file created based on this template: **Document stored in:**.<br/>For most users, the important choice is **Document stored in:** because this is the criteria for where the document is created, and how it is opened (Word Online / Google Drive).

+## How to add a document template in SuperOffice
+VIDEO MISISNG

+In this video you will learn how to add a document template in SuperOffice CRM.
+To create a SuperOffice template that will create and store documents in O365 SharePoint / Google Drive, choose 'O365' or 'Google' in "Document stored in:".

 ## Create a SuperOffice template for your cloud document integration